Dark Was the Night, Cold Was the Ground: Composition and recording

-The song's title is borrowed from a hymn that was popular in the nineteenth century American South with fasola singers.
-“Gethsemane”, written by English clergyman Thomas Haweis in 1792, begins with the lines “Dark was the night, cold was the ground / on which my Lord was laid.”
+The song's title is borrowed from a hymn that was popular in the 19h century American South with fasola singers.
+“Gethsemane”, written by English clergyman Thomas Haweis in 1792, begins with the lines “Dark was the night, and cold the ground / Where Jesus prostrate laid.”
 Music historian Mark Humphrey describes Johnson's composition as an impressionistic rendition of “lining out”, a call-and-response style of singing hymns that is common in southern African-American churches.

-"Dark Was the Night, Cold Was the Ground" is 3 minutes and 21 seconds of Johnson's unique guitar playing in open D tuning for slide.
+"Dark Was the Night, Cold Was the Ground" is three minutes and 21 seconds of Johnson's unique guitar playing in open D tuning for slide.
 By most accounts, Johnson substituted a knife or penknife for the bottleneck.
 His melancholy, gravel-throated humming of the guitar part creates the impression of "unison moaning", a melodic style common in Baptist churches where, instead of harmonizing, a choir hums or sings the same vocal part, albeit with slight variations among its members.
 Although Johnson's vocals are indiscernible, several sources indicate the subject of the song is the crucifixion of Christ.

 His records were sold by the Columbia and Vocalion labels with other blues acts like Bessie Smith, whom Johnson outsold during the Depression years.
 In 1928, the influential blues critic Edward Abbe Niles championed Johnson in his column for The Bookman, praising his "violent, tortured, and abysmal shouts and groans, and his inspired guitar playing".